 Upon his arrival in Nashville, Big Daddy manifested his “friendship” and made himself useful to Hoffa, thereby worming his way into Hoffa’s hotel suite and becoming part and parcel of Hoffa’s entourage.
 As the “faithful” servant and factotum of the defense camp which he became, he was in a position to overhear conversations not directed to him, many of which were between attorneys and either their client or prospective defense witnesses.
 Pursuant to the general instructions he received from federal authorities to report “any attempts at witness intimidation or tampering with the jury,” “anything illegal,” or even “anything of interest,” Big Daddy became the equivalent of a bugging device which moved with Hoffa wherever he went.
 Everything Big Daddy saw or heard was reported to federal authorities, and much of it was ultimately the subject matter of his testimony in this case.
 For his services, he was well paid by the Government, both through devious and secret support payments to his wife and, it may be inferred, by executed promises not to pursue the indictments under which he was charged at the time he became an informer.

 This type of informer and the uses to which he was put in this case evidence a serious potential for undermining the integrity of the truthfinding process in the federal courts.
 Given the incentives and background of Big Daddy, no conviction should be allowed to stand when based heavily on his testimony.
 And that is exactly the quicksand upon which these convictions rest, because, without Big Daddy, who was the principal government witness, there would probably have been no convictions here.
-[In short: Hoffa never bribed his jury, and none of the jury members knew of the alleged bribe; Hoffa was convicted solely based on the new jury believing Big Daddy over Hoffa, one word against another – JiP]

 The recording was not used here as a means to avoid calling the informer to testify.
 As I noted in my opinion concurring in the result in Lopez, I would not sanction the use of a secretly made recording other than for the purposes of corroborating the testimony of a witness who can give first-hand testimony concerning the recorded conversations and who is made available for cross-examination.